RichCini/LomasBoards/README.md

 So, I found a compatible footprint and ran another version of the board...

 ### Status - version 1.0-005
 Works!
 PC-DOS 3 reports 256k of RAM which is correct.
-Testing still needs to be done on the serial and parallel ports.
+Serial ports work, trying to test the parallel port.

+There is one errata.
+Capacitor C9 in the reset circuit should be 22uF/16v polarized, minus to ground.
+This will be fixed in the final version.